-Maine Fly Fishing Camps
+Maine Fly Fishing Lodge

 The lake is 5 miles long, 3/4 mile wide and 119 feet deep.
 It holds large populations of native brook trout, landlocked salmon and a smaller population of brown trout.
 Fish the ledges, the shallows or the mouths of Big Sag, Flat Iron Brook or Norton Brook.
 Brook trout and salmon up to 6 lbs. are waiting to test their fighting skills against yours.
 Many a trout and salmon have been caught right off the docks in front of the camps.

 Of course not everyone catches fish every day…that’s why they call it “fishen” not “catchin”, but chances are you will have the thrill of rising trout or salmon, the set and tight lines!

 The Upper Kennebago River and the Logan

 The upper river meanders slowly down from Little Kennebago Lake into what is known as the Logan.
 There are 11 pools on the upper river formed by long shallow runs that drop into deep pools where native brook trout hold up to feed.
 Much of this water can be comfortably waded most of the year.
 It’s an ideal canoe trip for dry fly action in the evening with light rod and line.
 The sightings of moose and deer along the way simply add to the enjoyment.